Convex-Dev/convex-web/src/main/resources/markdown/articles/memory.md

 - Each user is given a memory allowance
 - Memory allowance is consumed when on-chain storage is allocated, and released when stored objects are deleted
 - A common "pool" of memory is available which limits the maximum size of the on-chain state.
 This pool can be increased or reduced subject to on-chain governance by the Foundation
-- A user may buy additional memory at any time from the pool, or sell memory back to the pool for Convex gil
+- A user may buy additional memory at any time from the pool, or sell memory back to the pool for Convex Coins

 ### Memory Accounting Design